 There’s plenty more in there, and you also get 13 bonuses thrown in, including several templates for

 - Record keeping checklists

 All in one easy to access resource.

 The book also comes with a very important disclaimer.
 I am not a lawyer.
-Although I have post graduate qualifications in law (I have a diploma in medical law, and am presently doing a Masters in Dental Law & Ethics) this is just one grumpy blokes interpretation of what we have to deal with.
+Although I have post-graduate qualifications in law (I have a diploma in medical law, and am presently doing a Masters in Dental Law & Ethics) this is just one grumpy blokes interpretation of what we have to deal with.
 So it’s important that you understand that this book is not giving you any kind of advice, legal or otherwise.
 So as my very rich Barrister friend advised me to say

 This book should be used for entertainment purposes only…

 It’s not a replacement for your indemnifier.
 It’s not a replacement for qualified legal advice.
 It contains my opinions, and my opinions may be wrong.
-But, it reflects my understanding of the legal and regulatory quagmire we find ourselves in which I have seen develop over my 22 years practicing dentistry.
+But, it reflects my understanding of the legal and regulatory quagmire we find ourselves in which I have seen develop over my 22 years practising dentistry.

 Still up for it?